🌾 Foundations of Agronomy

 IMPORTANT

 Cropping Intensity = (Gross Cropped Area / Net Area Sown) × 100.
-India’s cropping intensity = 142%, meaning on average, land is cropped 1.42 times per year.
+In the latest officially published all-India land-use tables, cropping intensity is reported as 155.4% for 2021-22.
+[2] That means, on average, the same net sown land was cropped about 1.55 times in that year.

 Summary Cheat Sheet